Walking into Michael’s, who do I see but erstwhile cub reporter Jimmy Olson waiting for me.

 I make sure they have enough spare kegs to keep the bar busy.
 When they see that our roadies are fourteen and younger, they throw a fit.
 Stu is out of control with nervous energy, hoping we’ll let them play ‘Diamond Dogs.’
 He even has a rhinestone dog collar.
 Mike Jr. is a model of calm, keeping Stu from self-immolation.
 Iggy is in full Stooges drag and makeup.
 He reminds me of Joey going to NYC.
 I tell the frat boys we’ll keep the ‘Out-Crowd’ kids from drinking.
 We do a quick sound check and disappear to Sorrento’s for pizza, beer and pot.
 Mike Sr and Jay are waiting for us.
 Not sure if Jay is out to anyone, we both just wink at him.
 He’s as excited as everyone.
 It’s our first hometown show since New Year’s.
 I suddenly miss Jace so much.
 Not that I need his guitar guidance, but because we always had such fun at these shows.
 Jack knows what I’m feeling and squeezes my leg as we wait for our pizza.

 By the time we return to campus, there is a buzz in the air.
 People are calling the frat house to confirm that the show is there.
-Chalked letters spell False Gods and an arrow in the campus road lead the outsiders to the site.
+Chalked letters spell False Gods and an arrow in the campus road tp lead the outsiders to the site.
 We sneak in the back, as a long line is out front trying to get in.
 We’re set up in the front room.
-The brothers open the windows to the street, telling people if they want to listen outside for five bucks.
+The brothers open the windows to the street, telling people if they can listen outside for five bucks.
 They won’t be able to buy beer.
 It’s time to start, even though it’s only eight o’clock.

 “Hello, Miami.
 We are so glad to be back here and playing for our friends.”